Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Introduction

-\gls{cbir} systems are focused on processing large amounts of data, \gls{ai} algorithms arise as the best solution to this problem.
-These frameworks are capable of obtaining the most similar images from a dataset given a certain query.
-Different solutions have been proposed during the last years combining \gls{cbir} with \gls{dl} techniques~\citep{siradjuddin2019feature, kobayashi2021decomposing}.
-These systems make possible to use large amounts of information in an ordered manner, taking advantage of the information available without the necessity to manually use all information.
+\gls{cbir} systems are focused on processing large amounts of data and \gls{ai} algorithms arise as the best solution to this problem.
+These frameworks can obtain the most similar images from a dataset given a certain query.
+Different solutions have been proposed in recent years, combining \gls{cbir} with \gls{dl} techniques~\cite{siradjuddin2019feature, kobayashi2021decomposing}.
+These systems make it possible to use large amounts of information in an ordered manner, taking advantage of the information available without using it manually \cite{karar2022intelligent}.
+The lastest studies in this area suggest that \gls{dl} techniques outperform previous traditional algorithms in diagnosis \cite{rana2023machine}.

-However, it is not widely considered that \gls{ai} should replace health professionals in tasks they normally perform, but instead assist them in diagnosis and decision making.
-It should be taken into account that the human professional will always make the final decision, it should never be substituted by an \gls{ai}.
-In the same way that surgical robots need an operator to perform their tasks, these tools based on \gls{ai} should be considered diagnostic support systems, instead of decision makers.
-Aspects such as lack of explainability or precision~\citep{ossa2022re}, or inability to deal with outliers suggest that it is probably too early to completely delegate critical tasks to an AI, at least in the foreseeable future~\citep{krittanawong2018rise}.
+However, it is not widely considered that \gls{ai} should replace health professionals in tasks they normally perform~\cite{homolak2023opportunities} but instead assist them in diagnosis and decision making, considering that the human professional will always make the final decision.
+Aspects such as lack of explainability \cite{ahmad2022efficient} or precision~\cite{ossa2022re}, or inability to deal with outliers suggest that it is probably too early to completely delegate critical tasks to an AI, at least in the foreseeable future~\cite{krittanawong2018rise}.

+There are efforts to tackle the main problems of \gls{ai}, such as the lack of explainability using Explainable \gls{ai} with works such as \cite{du2022explainable}.
+In this sense the most relevant literature \cite{hauser2022explainable, albahri2023systematic, wang2023improved} does not seek to provide a standalone diagnostic of a certain case, but to provide tools to the physician to help in their diagnostic. \gls{cdss} arises as other solution to help the physician to use the latest advances in \gls{ai}.

-One of the techniques in which artificial intelligence has recently achieved better results is in \gls{cv}~\citep{guo2022attention}.
-Here, medical imaging data can be used by these algorithms to extract and process its information to help professionals perform certain tasks~\citep{esteva2021deep, ward2021computer}.
-Thus, this relationship between \gls{cv} and medical imaging has led to the emergence of works that combine the latest advances of artificial intelligence in image feature extraction along with medical data~\citep{ji2021learning, karimi2021convolution}.
+One of the techniques in which \gls{ai} has recently achieved better results is in \gls{cv}~\cite{guo2022attention}.
+Here, these algorithms can use medical imaging data to extract and process its information to help professionals perform certain tasks~\cite{esteva2021deep, ward2021computer}.
+Thus, this relationship between \gls{cv} and medical imaging has led to the emergence of works combining the latest advances of \gls{ai} in image feature extraction and medical data~\cite{ji2021learning, karimi2021convolution}.